isabelroig/DH-150---Isabel-Roig-Penso/README.md

 #10: Help and documentation

 There is a helper menu at the bottom of the page, where you can find the Customer Service option.
 The customer service option shows you main concers, such as how to cancel an order and where to call for general customer service.
-It also shows differe4nt phone numbers for specializedd customer service.
+It also shows different phone numbers for specializedd customer service.
 I would rank it as good.
 The side menu shows main concerns and links to tutorial on how to do things, such as payment, pickup instructions and frequently asked quesions, where more explanations xan be found.
 I would rank it as good.